-Pilot burners provide main burner ignition for standing pilot natural and LP gas systems.
-Used with a thermocouple to provide automatic pilot safety control.
-Used with a thermopile in a self-powered system.
-See Table 1 for model specifications.
+These pilot burners provide main burner ignition for natural and LP gas fired equipment.
+They can be used with a 30 mV thermocouple to provide automatic pilot safety control and used with a 750 mV thermopile in a self-powered system.